What do we mean by a Promissory Note and a Loan Agreement?

 Detailing with regards to default in case of a promissory note and a loan agreement

-A loan agreement contains provisions and a course of action to be taken by the payee in the event of default on the loan by the maker of the instrument.
+A loan agreement contains provisions and a course of action to be taken by the payee in the event of default on a loan by the maker of the instrument.
 It can allow the payee to foreclose the asset mentioned as security under the loan contract.
 This is generally not the case with promissory notes.
 Therefore, a promissory note does not offer a right of recourse.

 Modifications in a promissory note and a loan agreement